yarox/yarox.github.com/2013/03/commuting-patterns-in-the-ivory-coast.rst

 Take a look!
 ============
-If you want to see it running, you can either visit this link_ for a demo with simulated data, or clone the repo and start a local web server.
+If you want to see it running, clone the repo_ and start a local web server.
 For example, you can run Python's built-in server:

 .. code-block:: bash